Burrard Arts—June 20, 2022

 - Digital options provided as alternatives to printed guides

-We look forward to welcoming you into the gallery in a safe, healthy, and physically distanced manner.
+We look forward to welcoming you into the gallery in a safe and healthy manner.

 Burrard Arts—May 20, 2020

 “In the books and films that I have chosen, there is a passage or a moment in which the imagery grips me and holds me, and it stays with you just like a good painting.
 Painting, for me, is this attempt to recapture that moment or passage of affective suspension.” – Caitlin Almond

 Today, we’re sharing ten films and books which have been important to artist Caitlin Almond, who will be exhibiting with BAF next month.
 Ranging from theory and philosophy to contemporary Tim Burton movies, this is an honest and personal list of creative works that have shaped her as an artist.

 Don’t miss Caitlin’s installation Crosshatch, which will be on view in BAF’s Garage starting in June 2020.

 “I’ve always been interested in how technologies affect people and society, so I find most of the media I consume is about speculative futures, or the social impacts of current technology.
 It would be easy to file many of my interests under the category of science fiction or fantasy, but I see a very large overlap with these entertainment-associated labels, and theories of technology and culture.
 Somewhere in between them is where my deeper interests are.” – Eli Muro